top of page

 Jazmin is currently pursuing a Masters degree in Clinical Psychology at Teachers College.
 She graduated from Brooklyn College in 2020 with a BA in Psychology.
 She previously worked at a speech and language center and obtained hands-on clinical experience working with speech language pathologists.
 Jazmin has years of experience working with students with autism spectrum disorder, attention-deficit/hyperactivity disorder, intellectual developmental disability, childhood apraxia of speech, social communication disorder and selective mutism.
 She also has previous experience working as a research assistant at a private practice where she helped measure the effectiveness of various treatment programs using CBT and DBT models.
 At the NEED lab she aids with data management and participant visits.
 Jazmin is looking to further her education and obtain a PhD in Clinical Psychology.
 Her research interests revolve around language acquisition and selective mutism in lower income families.

-Asusena Itule Ramos - Research Assistant, BFY
+Alejandra Perez Botero - Research Assistant, BFY

 Jessica Aragon – Research Assistant, BUDDY